dmvict/clean-workflow-runs/Readme.md

 ## Why

-Current actions provide less features and its can be unusable in some cases.
+Alternative actions have many restrictions, and it is unusable in some cases.

 ## Content